tezos/tezos-mirror/docs/developer/proposal_testing.rst

 developing a new protocol is to revert the migration commits from the previous protocol.
 The rest of the commits are used as a base for current proposals.

-..
-   The commits in ``proto-proposal`` are mostly confined to the directory ``src/proto_alpha``.
-Any change outside this directory is to adapt the client, the daemons or the test frameworks to the new protocol.

-   Conversely, the commits in the ``master`` branch should never touch the directory ``src/proto_alpha/lib_protocol``.

 We next describe how to run unit tests and how to activate the Alpha protocol in sandboxed node.